-Measuments taken from the sub-sample include length, weight, mid upper arm circumference (MUAC) and head circumference.
+Measuments taken from the sub-sample include length, weight, and mid upper arm circumference (MUAC).
 Length will be assessed using a commercial length board (ShorrBoard®, WEIGH AND MEASURE, LLC, Olney, Md, USA) and recorded to the nearest 1 mm.
-Weight will be assessed using an electronic infant weighing scale (SECA 735) with reading increments of 10g.
-MUAC and head circumference will be measured with non-stretchable plastic insertion tapes and the results will be recorded to the nearest 1 mm.
+Weight will be assessed using an electronic infant weighing scale (SECA 354) with reading increments of 10g.
+MUAC will be measured with non-stretchable plastic insertion tapes and the results will be recorded to the nearest 1 mm.
 All measurement will be done in triplicate.

 The data collectors measuring anthropometrics will be trained and standardized prior to beginning of data collection, modified from the procedures used in the WHO 2006 growth standard study (WHO, 2006).
 Standardization sessions will be repeated every 6 mo during data collection.
-We will calculate weight-for-age (WAZ), length-for-age (LAZ), weight-for-length (WLZ), head circumference-for-age and arm circumference-for-age z-scores using the WHO 2006 Child Growth Standards.
+We will calculate weight-for-age (WAZ), length-for-age (LAZ), weight-for-length (WLZ), and arm circumference-for-age z-scores using the WHO 2006 Child Growth Standards.
 We will also calculate the percentage of children who are moderately or severely stunted (LAZ < -2 / -3), or moderately or severely wasted (WLZ< -2 / -3).
 Those with wasting will be referred for nationally recommended diagnostics and treatment.